 Rigorous adherence to a well-developed project communications plan will result in all team members and stakeholders being informed to their level of expectation.
-Meeting these expectations results in a high level of coordination among team members and fully informed participants, and minimizes the risk of misinformation, frustration of the unknown and ultimate collapse of the project.
+Meeting these expectations results in a high level of coordination among team members and fully informed participants and minimizes the risk of misinformation, frustration about the unknown, and ultimate collapse of the project.
 Effectively applied, project communication is the glue that holds your project together.
 Stick to it!

 Program Collaboration Means Business Results

-When the Project Site (Project SharePoint Workspace) is created on the SharePoint Server platform as a common place for project assets, artifacts and document storage, this provides a strong platform to support Project Team and stakeholder communication around project documents, issues, risks and deliverables.
-The site can also contain individual collaboration tools like workspaces, discussion boards, surveys, wikis, blogs, and contact lists.
+When the project site (Project SharePoint workspace) is created on the SharePoint Server platform as a common place for project assets, artifacts, and document storage, it provides a platform to support project team and stakeholder communication around project documents, issues, risks, and deliverables.
+The site can also contain individual collaboration tools, such as workspaces, discussion boards, surveys, wikis, blogs, and contact lists.

-Team members should be active in the Project Site, as their understanding of the project’s big picture is valuable in the effort to achieve successful results.
-The Project Site is visible through a browser portal called Project Web App (PWA).
-PWA allows team members to view the Project Site, collaborate on documents, share files, contribute to wikis and blogs, participate in team discussions, and more via their web browser.
-This web visibility removes the requirement for every team member to have Project Professional 2010 on their individual machines, and allows for team participation remotely.
-You can configure PWA so that each time a user creates a new project; an associated Project Site is set up automatically.
-If you prefer, you can allow team members to manually create a Project Site instead and all the while have the benefit of controlling content and user access through permissions.
+Team members should be active in the project site, as their understanding of the project’s big picture is valuable in the effort to achieve successful results.
+The Project site is visible through a browser portal called Project Web App (PWA).
+PWA allows team members to view the project site, collaborate on documents, share files, contribute to wikis and blogs, participate in team discussions, and more via their Web browser.
+This Web visibility removes the requirement for every team member to have Project Professional 2010 on their individual machines and allows for remote team participation.
+PWA can be configured so that each time a user creates a new project, an associated Project site is set up automatically.
+If you prefer, you can allow team members to manually create a Project site instead and all the while have the benefit of controlling content and user access through permissions.

 Microsoft has worked diligently to make a truly collaborative workspace.
-This translates into a singular design with numerous mouse-over features, hidden menus and other ways to deliver functionality without clutter.
-Now it is easy to have a SharePoint Project Site for every type of project the organization has, allowing collaboration to be more flexible in the information that should be shared in the project (Figure 8.1).
+This has resulted in a singular design with numerous mouse-over features, hidden menus, and other ways to deliver functionality without clutter.
+It is easy to have a SharePoint Project site for every type of project the organization has, allowing collaboration to be more flexible in the information that should be shared in the project.
+(See Figure 8.1.)

-Figure 8.1: SharePoint Server 2010 Project Site Example (Source: Advisicon) [08-01-sharePointServer2010ProjectSiteExample.tif]
+Figure 8.1 SharePoint Server 2010 Project Site Example [08-01-sharePointServer2010ProjectSiteExample.tif]

+Source: Advisicon

 Project Manager Empowerment

-The Project Lifecycle Management
+Project Lifecycle Management

-Project Lifecycle Management (PLM), also known as Demand Management (DM), is a unified approach that optimizes the consolidation of a significant number of essentially related processes and capabilities.
+Project lifecycle management (PLM), also known as demand management (DM), is a unified approach that optimizes the consolidation of a significant number of essentially related processes and capabilities.
 PLM offers a unified view of all work in a central location.
 Its purpose is to quickly help organizations gain visibility into projects and operational activities, standardize and streamline data collection, enhance decision making, and subject initiatives to the appropriate governance controls throughout the PLM.

-PLM sets the tone for the evolution of the campaign.
-Information traceability paths as a project or task delivery system have many elements.
+PLM sets the tone for the evolution and process/organizational improvement of projects to their completion.
+The information traceability paths, through each phase, also embedded in the project or task tracking system have many different elements.
 These elements include tasks, assumptions, risks, issues, stakeholder requirements (or functional requirements), time/cost restrictions, quality/regulatory requirements, and so on.
-Each path has to be both an inbound and an outbound component through the following lifecycle states:
+Each path has to be both an inbound and an outbound component through these lifecycle states:

 Create